techbrij/multiagent-aaidc-project2/README.md

 - Improved error handling with graceful degradation
 - Added Centralize logger for logging

+## Production Code Standards & Reliability [Enhanced]

+- **Production-Ready Code:** The codebase follows best practices for readability, modularity, and maintainability.
+All critical logic is encapsulated in well-documented modules and functions.
+- **Comprehensive Error Handling:** Robust error handling is implemented throughout the agents, tools, and UI layers.
+All API calls, file operations, and user inputs are validated and wrapped with try/except blocks, with meaningful error messages and graceful fallback strategies.
+- **Health Checks:** The Streamlit UI includes built-in health monitoring.
+Additional health check endpoints or scripts can be added for production deployments to verify service and dependency status.
+- **Logging:** Centralized logging captures errors, warnings, and key events for traceability and debugging.
+Logs are written to the `logs/` directory and can be integrated with external monitoring tools.

 ## Testing [New]

 Added Unit and Integration tests having more than 80% coverage.